-GTR 1912 Practice Teaching: Guitar
+GTR 1912 Guitar Pedagogy Practicum

 Supervised teaching of assigned students, applying information from GTR 1902.
 Students will meet regularly with the supervising professor to evaluate and improve teaching and resourcing skills.
+Students will also attend and/or participate in master classes and write on the pedagogical topics covered.

-GTR 2000 Sophomore Upper Level Exam Guitar
+GTR 2000 Sophomore Upper Level Examination